DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 The success of the prototype will depend on how well it meets the requirements of the company and its customers.
 It must be able to handle the volume of parking transactions effectively, and it should also be reliable and secure.

-Overall, the development of a prototype for the IT system used in managing the parking garages is a critical step toward the success of ParkinTown's expansion plans.
+The development of a prototype for the IT system used in managing the parking garages is a critical step toward the success of ParkinTown's expansion plans.
 It will help the company to identify any gaps in the current system and ensure that the new system meets all the requirements of the company and its customers.

 ### Competitive situation